Links

 QCBS, Queensland Council of Bird Societies Inc.

-QCBS is the peak body representing incorporated clubs, that practice aviculture in Queensland, on matters involving government legislation as it affects the hobby of bird-keeping and the private ownership of native and exotic bird species in Queensland.
+QCBS is the peak body representing incorporated clubs that practice aviculture in Queensland, on matters involving government legislation that affects the hobby of bird-keeping and the private ownership of native and exotic avian species in Queensland that are not commercially grown for human consumption, i.e. 'ornamental' species.

 Noah's Animal Health Products Dr Ron Woodhead, club patron.
-Telephone 0427 033 808 email noahsanimalhealth@gmail.com Phone, sms or email your orders.
+Telephone 0427 033 808 email noahsanimalhealth@gmail.com Phone, text or email your orders.

-Phil Brauer NEST BOXES huge range of nest boxes and transport / carry boxes.
-See us at the best bird sales!
-Tel 07 3200 7351
+Phil Brauer Nest Boxes huge range of nest boxes and transport / carry boxes.
+Bethania, QLD.
+Tel 0407 164 528

 Bazza's Birds and Accessories Show cages, nets, brooders, cage fronts, bowls, feeders, cabinets and more!
 Tel 07 3800 3464

-Clive's Cages based at Greenbank QLD.
+Clive's Cages aviary builder.
 Clive generously provides the bird-transfer-aviary at our bird sales.
+Greenbank, QLD.
 Tel 0412 118 343

 Rosewood Bird Gardens & Breeding Farm, Barry Blanch 0413 050 553